the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [Capacity] TBD =

+* Fix - Make sure when changing unlimited ticket to be a shared capacity ticket that the empty individual capacity gets properly overridden to the shared capacity for Tribe Commerce.
+[ET-752]

 = [4.11.4] 2020-02-26 =

 * Fix - Update file path in the docblocks of the templates for The Events Calendar new views.
 [ET-713]